MHS-Pi-6744/RC2-TestStationary/README.md

 Code for the Mehlville RC TestBed.

-This is a branch of the original Reefscape project that reuses the elevator positional system that is going to be placed into the climber system
+This is a branch of the original Reefscape project that reuses the elevator positional system that is going to the Rebuilt 2026 Climber Subsystem